mag0127/dev_RNAseq/README.md

 This handler can accept as input EITHER a directory or a text-file list of forward samples (it will find the reverse samples based on the naming suffix specified in the config file)

+**We are using -GeneCounts flag of STAR (specified in Config file) which will also quanitfy our transcripts and the output will be in a `.tab` file (one file for each sample) with the rest of the STAR output.
+These are the files that we will use to analyze our expression data, so this is the most important output from this step.**

 ### Option for 2-pass mapping
 STAR can perform a 2-pass mapping strategy to increase mapping sensitivity around novel splice junctions.
 This works by running a 1st mapping pass for all samples with the "usual" parameters to identify un-annotated splice junctions.
 Then mapping is re-run, using the junctions detected in the first pass (in addition to the annotated junctions specified in the genome annotation file).
 This 2-pass mapping strategy is recommended by GATK and ENCODE best-practices for better alignments around novel splice junctions.